 The quality of human life on this earth has in large part been determined by the character of its leaders.
 In the Bible we have a record of both good and bad leaders, and it provides a repetitive principle that "as go the leadership, so goes the nation."
-John Ritenbaugh begins a new series that links leadership to the various scriptural covenants and their success or lack thereof.
+J. . .

-Many longtime students of the Bible have trouble accepting that the Great Harlot of Revelation 17 could be God's people, Israel.
-However, John Ritenbaugh shows that God's Word frequently paints unfaithful Israel in this light because she has consistently played the harlot in her relationship with God.
+God's Word frequently paints unfaithful Israel as a harlot because she has consistently played the harlot in her relationship with God.